tommadness/KH2Randomizer/docs/overview/index.md

       those fights are a great place to earn levels for Wisdom Form)
 * The Proof of Peace unlocks the two rewards given by Mushroom XIII.
 Simply talk to the Mushrooms after obtaining the Proof of Peace to obtain the rewards.
+* A loading zone is added in an out-of-bounds area of the Cavern of Remembrance to prevent Sora from falling infinitely (effectively softlocking the game).
+    * This area of the cavern is used in a technique called "CoR skip" where players clip out-of-bounds in order to bypass difficult fights in this area
+    * Instead of falling forever, once Sora hits this added loading zone, the game warps Sora back to the entrance to the room

 ### Disney Castle